spotsnel-gaming/private-foundryvtt-server/README.md

 **Fight goblins, not unwelcome guests!**

-Private Foundry VTT server using Caddy and [Tailscale](https://tailscale.com).
+Private Foundry VTT server using [Tailscale](https://tailscale.com).

 This container image enables you to run a private Foundry VTT with an emphasis on simplicity.
 It uses Tailscale to expose this as a private